SEND Information Report 2018 -19

 What support is there for my child’s overall well-being?

 We have a robust safeguarding policy and protocol in place.
 Children’s health and well-being is paramount.
 All staff have a responsibility for the children’s overall well-being.
-This is supported within the classroom through PSHE (Personal, Social and Health Education) lessons, SRE (Sex, relationships Education) as well as through assemblies and themed days.
+This is supported within the classroom through PSHE (Personal, Social and Health Education) lessons, RSE (Relationships and Sex Education) as well as through assemblies and themed days.

 Where appropriate, plans are put in place to support a child’s well-being following consultation with pupils and their parents/carers.
 We follow guidance from the Well-being Team and if necessary, trained health professionals to meet additional health, medical and personal care needs of individual children.

 If your child has a health need, we will work closely with medical practitioners.
-We will administer prescribed medication where appropriate.
+We will administer prescribed medication following our medication policy where appropriate.
 Personal Care is conducted discreetly and with dignity and fostering independence whenever possible.

 We work closely with the School Nurse Service, which provides support for individual children with differing needs, and with CAMHS (Child and Adolescent Mental Health Services) if your child needs that level of support.
 We also work closely with Social Care when appropriate.